Twitter labels edited clip of Biden retweeted by Trump as manipulated media

 Facebook did not immediately respond to a request for comment.

-(Reporting by Elizabeth Culliford in San Francisco, additional reporting by Scott DiSavino in New York; Editing by Michael Perry)
+(Reporting by Elizabeth Culliford in San Francisco, additional reporting by Scott DiSavino in New York; Editing by Michael Perry and Christian Schmollinger)

 ((elizabeth.culliford@thomsonreuters.com; 2127679959;))